AGETO/hybris-maven-plugin/README.md

 # Hybris Maven Plugin
 This maven plugin aims for allowing the hybris commerce suite to be build to java archive files.
+It converts a given hybris installation to a maven project.
+It allows for compiling extensions into separate modules for better dependency management of the classes of the hybris commerce suite and better maintainability of its source code.
+In the end it should also be possible to build a hybris installation on a dedicated build server by simply typing `mvn hybris:install`and copying the resulting class files to the productive system.

 **ATTENTION**
 This plugin is currently WiP, not stable and not recommended for productive use!
 The only tested version is 5.5.1.1

-## Convert hybris suite to maven project

-The first use of the plugin is the conversion of a given hybris installation to a pure maven project.

-This step is necessary for the next usage of the plugin.

-Simply type `mvn hybris:install` within the hybris installation directory and it will happen.
-After this your local maven repository contains various artifacts according to your hybris installation.

-### In detail
+## In detail
-* determine the version of the hybris installation
-* disassembly and re-structure the suites sources and resources in a temporary folder
-* utilize the hybris build tools (ybootstrap.jar etc.)
-* install the reactor build for the hybris suite which automatically generates the sources defined in *-items.xml and *-beans.xml

-## Build custom extensions
+First it determines the version of the hybris installation and then disassembles and restructures the sources and resources of the suite in a temporary folder.
+After that, it calls the hybris build tools for preparing the build of the hybris suite, before it runs the actual build process and installs the reactor build.

-With the hybris artifact in you local maven repository you can develop you custom extension within a pure maven reactor build.
+Basing on the resulting hybris artifacts in your local maven repository you can develop your custom extenions before building and deploying your hybris installation.

 ## Current TODO's